-In today’s lesson we are going to discuss women’s bone health in some detail especially as it relates to osteoporosis.
-We will also cover bone architecture in some detail.
+In today’s lesson we discuss women’s bone health in some detail especially as it relates to osteoporosis.
+We will also cover bone architecture as it relates to bone health.

 For many years bone density has been the key metric to evaluating women’s bone health.
 But now we are learning more about bone quality.
-I consider this to be one of the more exciting areas in women’s bone health today.
+This is one of the more exciting areas in women’s bone health today.